-You can cancel your subscription by going to the "Account" page on the Remainly app, where you will find information about your payments and current subscription.
+You can cancel your subscription at "Account" when you log in to your personal account on the Remainly webpage.
+At "Account" you will find information about your payments and current subscription.

 We ask for as little information as possible: your email address and your first name or nickname and age and gender.
 We do not share your email address with third parties.
 We only use it to communicate with you.

 Can online couples therapy work as well as regular therapy?

 Offering an online service as a therapeutic tool is not without ethical issues.
 Several of the videos also emphasise the possible need for professional help outside Remainly.